fedenanni/Reimplementing-TagMe/README.md

 ```
 1-CollectAllMentions.ipynb
 ```
 that will produce a all_mentions.pickle file.
+Note that I am using an English word tokenizer, which is the only language-dependent component of the pipeline.

 The second step will extract mention, ngrams and entity counts as well as mention_to_entities statistics (e.g., how many times the mention "Obama" is pointing to "Barack_Obama" and how many times to "Michele_Obama").
 Statistics are still divided in the n-folders consituting the output of the WikiExtractor and will be saved in the "Store-Counts/" folder as json files.
 The script will also store a .json file for each entity, with all its aspects (see [here](https://madoc.bib.uni-mannheim.de/49596/1/EAL.pdf) to know more about Entity-Aspect Linking).
 ```